Form 8.3 - ABRDN Property Income Trust Limited

 |Rathbone Brothers plc

-Börse aktuell - Live TickerWoche der Notenbanken: ATX letztlich im Plus -- DAX geht fester aus dem Handel -- Asiens Börsen schließen uneinheitlich
+Börse aktuell - Live TickerZinsentscheid der Fed voraus: ATX freundlich -- DAX steigt auf neues Allzeithoch -- Asiens Börsen letztlich freundlich - Kein Handel in Japan

-Der ATX und der deutsche Leitindex präsentierten sich am Dienstag fester.
-An der Wall Street sind positive Vorzeichen zu beobachten.
-In Fernost fanden die Börsen keine einheitliche Richtung.
+Der heimische Aktienmarkt zeigt sich im Mittwochshandel etwas höher, während der deutsche Leitindex Gewinne einfährt.
+Die wichtigsten asiatischen Indizes standen zur Wochenmitte im Plus.